Keith Kerr

-Keith H. Kerr (1931-2021) was a retired United States Army Reserve Colonel, who later was given the rank of brigadier general in the California State Military Reserve, part of the California State Defense Forces, and in 2003 became one of the highest-ranking openly gay military officers.
+Keith H. Kerr (1931 – October 24, 2021) was a United States Army Reserve Colonel, who later was given the rank of brigadier general in the California State Military Reserve, part of the California State Defense Forces, and in 2003 became one of the highest-ranking openly gay military officers.

 Service record

 Kerr enlisted as a private at Fort Ord on September 21, 1953, and served in the 513th Military Intelligence Group in Germany after the Korean War.
 After leaving Active Army service, Kerr served in the U. S. Army Reserve and was commissioned a first lieutenant in June 1960.
 Kerr retired from the U. S. Army Reserve in 1986 as a colonel.

 Kerr was commissioned in the California State Military Reserve, a state defense force, and was given the rank of brigadier general on February 21, 1991.
 The brigadier general rank in a state organization is not recognized by the federal government where his U.S. Army rank for retirement purposes remains a colonel.

 During his tenure with the California State Military Reserve, Kerr was the inspector general, chief of staff, commanding general of the Northern Area Command at the Alameda Naval Supply Depot in Alameda, California.